MArpogaus/awesome-ayu/README.md

 > [ayu][] is a simple theme with bright colors and comes in three versions — dark, mirage and light for all day long comfortable work.

-This is a modified version of the multicolor theme from [Awesome WM Copycats][awesome-copycats] using the gorgeous [ayu color palette][ayu-colors].
+This theme has been inspired by the multicolor theme from [Awesome WM Copycats][awesome-copycats] and uses the gorgeous [ayu color palette][ayu-colors].

 # Screenshoots